George S. Patton's speech to the Third Army: Delivery and style

-The speech
+Transcript

 Impact

 The troops under Patton's command received the speech well.
 The general's strong reputation caused considerable excitement among his men, and they listened intently, in absolute silence, as he spoke.
 A majority indicated they enjoyed Patton's speaking style.
 As one officer recounted of the end of the speech, "The men instinctively sensed the fact and the telling mark that they themselves would play in world history because of it, for they were being told as much right now.
 Deep sincerity and seriousness lay behind the General's colorful words, and the men well knew it, but they loved the way he put it as only he could do it."

 A notable minority of Patton's officers were unimpressed or displeased with their commander's use of obscenities, viewing it as unprofessional conduct for a military officer.
-Among some officers' later recounting of the speech, bullshit would be replaced by baloney and fucking by fornicating.
-At least one account replaced "We're going to hold the enemy by the balls" with "We're going to hold the enemy by the nose."
+Among some officers' later recounting of the speech, 'bullshit' would be replaced by 'baloney' and 'fucking' by 'fornicating'.
+At least one account replaced "We're going to hold the enemy by the balls" with "We're going to hold the enemy by the nose".
 Among the critics of Patton's frequent use of vulgarities was General Omar Bradley, Patton's former subordinate.
-It was well known that the two men were polar opposites in personality, and there is evidence that Bradley disliked Patton both personally and professionally.
-In response to criticisms of his coarse language, Patton wrote to a family member, "When I want my men to remember something important, to really make it stick, I give it to them double dirty.
+The men were polar opposites in personality and there is evidence that Bradley disliked Patton both personally and professionally.
+In response to criticisms of his coarse language, Patton wrote to a family member: "When I want my men to remember something important, to really make it stick, I give it to them double dirty.
 It may not sound nice to a bunch of little old ladies, at an afternoon tea party, but it helps my soldiers to remember.
 You can't run an army without profanity, and it has to be eloquent profanity.
 An army without profanity couldn't fight its way out of a piss-soaked paper bag."